Prajwal208V/PreapBytes/js/README.md

 125. ### How do you check if a key exists in an object

-     You can check whether a key exists in an object or not using three approaches,
+     we can check whether a key exists in an object or not using three approaches,

-     1. **Using in operator:** You can use the in operator whether a key exists in an object or not
+     1. **Using in operator:** we can use the in operator whether a key exists in an object or not

      ```javascript
      "key" in obj